Cast Interviews: The Voices of Toy Story 4

 Duke is just one of several new characters in the Toy Story family and Director Josh Cooley shared with us the thought process and detail that goes into each new addition.
+From the storyboard artist to the finished product.
 They have to support the story and the direction of the film:

 I’ll say with these toys, the new toys in this film, we looked at the toys that we grew up with.
 The ones that we played with.
 If you look at the original Toy Story, some of those are kind of the more classic toys.
 Like Slinky and Potatohead and stuff.
 So we went more to the 70s and 80s in terms of toys.
 And then just tried to figure out characters that weren’t just there on the screen just to be characters, but actually helped the story move along and supported Woody as much as possible.
 But were also entertaining as well.
 So it’s a great question because it’s really hard to do.
 People love Toy Story already.
 And then to try and introduce new characters into this, you go hope you like these characters that as much.
 And hopefully you do.

 The first movie was my favorite, so I didn’t think they could continue to blow us away with these movies!
 I personally think it’s magical what they’ve done.
 Such perfection with this movie (still 100% fresh on Rotten Tomatoes,guys!!)